 Diplomacy and politics may go hand in hand.
 It is a nation’s voice with the world which if gone wrong can result negatively.
 Thus, it would be good to mention the voice of an English author, diplomat and politician of the United Kingdom Sir Henry Wotton who described “Ambassador is an honest gentleman sent to lie abroad for the good of his country.”

 A diplomat should have patience to listen carefully to every piece of detail to know what really concerns the counterpart.
-Fluency in communication is must in the diplomacy.
-So a diplomat needs to be able to create an agreement in which all the parts involved feel satisfied and should be able to achieve at least most important objective through negotiation at least in a win-win policy.
+Fluency in communication is a must in the diplomacy.
+So a diplomat needs to be able to create an agreement in which all the parties involved feel satisfied and should be able to achieve at least most important objective through negotiation at least a win-win policy.